What is Islamic Economics?

 This is encouraged, although the property itself cannot be used against the interest of the public.
 The payment of Zakat for the ownership of the property is mandatory.

 The acquisition of wealth is not discouraged, although it does include payment of Zakat.
-It should be noted that the purchase of luxuries is not encouraged either, so the focus on wealth is more along the lines of the greater good for the family and community.
+It should be noted that purchasing luxuries is not encouraged either, so the focus on wealth is more along the lines of the greater good for the family and community.

 Zakath & Sadaqah: Fundamental Features of Islamic Economic System